Donald L. Jackson: Early life and career

 Born in Ipswich, Edmunds County, South Dakota, Jackson attended the public schools of South Dakota and California.

 Military

 He served as a private in the United States Marine Corps from 1927 to 1931 and again from 1940 until discharged as a colonel in 1945 with two years' combat service overseas during World War II.

 Public relations

 He engaged in public relations, and worked as a reporter and editor in Santa Monica, California, from 1938 to 1940.
 He served as director of publicity for the city of Santa Monica, in 1939 and 1940.

 Congress

 Jackson (on right, in front row, between John F. Kennedy and Richard Nixon) with the Congressional freshman class of 1947.

-Jackson was elected as a Republican to the Eightieth and to the six succeeding Congresses (January 3, 1947 - January 3, 1961).
+Jackson was elected as a Republican in 1946 to the Eightieth Congress.
+Although the County Republican Committee's candidate, he had to stave off former Republican Rep. Leland M. Ford in the primary.
+In the general election the Democratic Party was divided between the incumbent Ellis Patterson running as a write-in and the party nominee Harold Harby.
+Jackson was elected to the six succeeding Congresses and served from January 3, 1947, to January 3, 1961.
 Among other members of that historic 1946 congressional freshman class were future U.S. presidents John F. Kennedy and Richard Nixon.